Z2gK/hhc24-writeup/Act1.md

 - 3:10:4
 - 14:8:3

 The triplets are clues for the code for **SILVER AWARD**.
 They refer to letters in the book item that can be picked up on the map and viewed at <https://frost-y-book.com/>.
-For example, "4:19:3" refers to **page 4**, **19th word**, **3rd letter** in the book, which is the letter "A" from the word "WHAT".
+For example, "4:19:3" refers to "**page 4**, **19th word**, **3rd letter**" in the book, which is the letter "A" from the word "WHAT".

 ![Book of hints](files/Act1/frostykeypad2.png)

 Proceeding in the same way for the other triplets, the word "SANTA" is formed.
-Coincidentally, "SANTA" is a word of length 5, same as the number of digits in the code for the safe.
+Coincidentally, "SANTA" is a word of length 5, similar to the number of digits in the code for the safe.
 This is a clue to the format of the code for the safe - there are 4 distinct letters in "SANTA", with the 2nd and 5th letters ("A") repeated.
 The safe's code is likely to be of the same form, with 4 distinct digits "2", "6", "7" and "8", and one of these digits being repeated in the 2nd and 5th positions.
 For example, a possible code is "76286".

-If this is the case, there are altogether 24 possibilities, because to form such codes, there are 4 choices for the digit at position "A" in "SANTA", and then there will be 3 choices for the digit "S", then 2 choices for the digit at "N", etc., giving us a total of 4 \* 3 \* 2 = 24 possibilities.
+If this is the case, there are altogether 24 possibilities, because to form such codes, there are 4 choices for the digit at position "A" in "SANTA", and then there will be 3 choices for the digit "S", then 2 choices for the digit at "N", etc., giving a total of 4 \* 3 \* 2 = 24 possibilities.
 This is not difficult to brute force and can even be done manually, directly on the keypad.

 Still, it is useful to automate this since the same script can be modified and re-used for the Gold award code.
 From the "Network" tab in the browser's developer mode, the player can observe how the code is sent to the server and checked.
 It is done through the HTTP POST request to `https://hhc24-frostykeypad.holidayhackchallenge.com/submit?id=00000000-0000-0000-0000-000000000000`, with the `id` parameter set to some value.
 The body contains the submitted code in JSON format, for example: